AlixDeclerck/lsfbTranslation/README.md

 # lsfbTranslation
-Implementing and compare old fashion POS tagging and state-of-the-art model to generate sign language glosses wih NLP.
+Implementing and compare POS tagging and state-of-the-art model to generate sign language glosses wih NLP.

 This `UMONS` project under the `PhD Dupont` direction is intended to translate French texts to glosses where glosses are a temporary step to generate visual signs.
 This is the Alix Declerck's Master 1 memory.